ttntm/ttntm/src/blog/20-learnings-watch3r.md

 Compared to working with Vuex in Vue 2 and frequently using things like `mapActions` and `mapGetters`, the way things are done using Vue 3 and its Composition API provide a lot more transparency.
 That's in line with {% ext "this excellent article", "https://medium.com/@stephane.souron/making-a-large-scale-app-with-vue-js-part-1-modularize-your-store-bf9066436502" %}, especially the section called "Avoid helper calls to the store" - something I'd now consider a better practice due to the clarity it provides.

-Let me give you some details on that: working with Vuex inside of `setup()` requires something like `const store = useStore()`.
+Let me give you some details on that: working with Vuex inside `setup()` requires something like `const store = useStore()`.
 As a result, every interaction with your Vuex store (like `store.dispatch('module/actionName')`) is immediately obvious, instead of being hidden behind obscured helper calls that can easily be confused with in-component methods and imported function calls.
 It may not seem like a real "wow effect", might even be obvious for many out there, but for me, it made writing and debugging my own code much easier.

 Another Vuex win I'd like to point out here is related to modals.
 The way I used to implement them frequently resulted in a parent-child dependency, meaning that the respective modal's parent component (i.e. `App.vue` for a global application menu) was made responsible for toggling the modal's display.
 That's certainly fine if your application has one or 2 modals, but it becomes quite messy when there are 5 or more, resulting in modal related code being spread all over your application.